We’ve put together some frequently asked questions to help you work out if your application will be eligible.

 The CARES Community Buildings Fund is always popular and Local Energy Scotland can only allocate the budget available.
 Applications may either be queued or rejected depending on available funds.

+Organisations that are unincorporated are only eligible to apply for CARES funding if they are registered with OSCR.
 If you are unsure as to whether your community group is incorporated or not, SCVO’s guidance on choosing the right structure is a useful guide.
 You can check your organisation’s legal structure on the Scottish Charity Regulator (OSCR)’s website.
+You can also seek support from the Community Energy Launchpad.

 CARES will not fund buildings that do not have good utilisation rates, and this will be assessed as part of our review of your application.
 Current assessments will be made on a case-by-case basis and at the discretion of Local Energy Scotland.